 2. Bring some insight to the table.

-Today’s prospects are so bombarded by information from salespeople that they don’t really know how to sort through it all.
-The psychology of selling in today’s market requires that we recognize how busy and overwhelmed with information our prospects truly are.
+Today’s prospects are so bombarded by information from sales professionals that they don’t really know how to sort through it all.
+The psychology of selling in today’s sales world requires that we recognize how busy and overwhelmed with information our prospects truly are.

 Prospects don’t want to hear pitches, and they don’t want to talk to salespeople who are just trying to persuade them to buy.